alicejw1/website/content/en/docs/tutorials/configuration/configure-redis-using-configmap.md

 ---
 reviewers:
-- eparis
+- alicejw1
-- pmorie
+- austin.shaefer
-title: Configuring Redis using a ConfigMap
+title: Configure Redis using a ConfigMap
 content_type: tutorial
 weight: 30
 ---

 <!-- overview -->

+<<!--alicejw1 - introduce what this tutorial accomplishes - what it does/doesn't do and who should read it. -->
+This tutorial is the second

 This page provides a real world example of how to configure Redis using a ConfigMap and builds upon the [Configure a Pod to Use a ConfigMap](/docs/tasks/configure-pod-container/configure-pod-configmap/) task.

+To keep your app configuration separate from the image content, you need to create a ConfigMap.
+To learn more about ConfigMaps, see: [ConfigMaps](/docs/concepts/configuration/configmap/).

 ## {{% heading "objectives" %}}